Dan Neville (football coach)

-Dan Neville (born 18 November 1978) is an English football manager and former manager of the British Virgin Islands.
+Dan Neville (born 18 November 1978) is an English football coach and former player who is the current technical director of British Virgin Islands national team.

 Coaching career

 Originally from Bournemouth, Neville began his coaching career in the academy at hometown club AFC Bournemouth.
 In March 2021, Neville took over from John Reilly to manage the British Virgin Islands' 2022 World Cup qualification ties against Guatemala and Saint Vincent and the Grenadines.